shung256/airspace-hugo/exampleSite/content/english/about/_index.md

 ---
 title: About Our Company
-description: Our company is dedicated to Assignment Consulting
+description: Our company specialises in assignment consulting
 bg_image: images/featue-bg.jpg

 ---